SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 > For there will be a time when people will not tolerate sound teaching.
 Instead, following their own [desires](https://sevenshepherd.github.io/free-grace-theology/#fruit), they will accumulate teachers for themselves, because they have an insatiable curiosity to hear [new things](https://sevenshepherd.github.io/free-grace-theology/).
 4 And they will turn away from hearing the truth, but on the other hand they will turn aside to myths. &mdash; 2 Timothy 4:3-4 NET

-I feel the same way about those lost in the [80s Chaferanism sect](https://sevenshepherd.github.io/free-grace-theology/), as well as the [Jehovah Witnesses cult (Watchtowerites)](https://sevenshepherd.github.io/cults/).
+I feel similarly about those deceived by the diminished gospel of the [80s Chaferanism sect](https://sevenshepherd.github.io/free-grace-theology/), as well as those lost in the false gospel of the [Jehovah Witnesses cult (Watchtowerites)](https://sevenshepherd.github.io/cults/).
 They *&ldquo;pray&rdquo;* in vain and obsessively with these false teachers and their false systems and organizations on a daily basis and will use every opportunity to push them on you until you have to [avoid them](https://sevenshepherd.github.io/cutting-ties/).

 > But false prophets arose among the people, just as there will be false teachers among you.
 These false teachers will infiltrate your midst with destructive heresies, **even to the point of denying the Master who bought them**.
 As a result, they will bring swift destruction on themselves.
 2 And many will follow their [debauched lifestyles](https://dictionary.cambridge.org/us/dictionary/english/debauched).
 Because of these false teachers, the way of truth will be slandered.
 3 And in their greed they will exploit you with deceptive words.
 Their condemnation pronounced long ago [cf. Jd 4 NET] is not sitting idly by; their destruction is not asleep. &mdash; 2 Peter 2:1-3 NET (cf. Matthew 7:15-16; 2 Timothy 3:13)